gradle/gradle/design-docs/jdk9-support.md

 - Public constant types should be initialized to `null` or their default JVM value if of a primitive type (do not use `UnsupportedOperationException` here because it would imply the creation of a static initializer that we want to avoid).
 - Java bytecode compatibility level of the classes must be the same as the original class compatibility level
 - Throws an error if a public member references a class which is not part of the public API.
-For example:
+For example, given:
-    Given:
     ```
     package p1;
     public class A {
        public B foo()
     }
-    ```
-    and:
-    ```

     package p2;
     public class B {
     }
     ```

-    Then if only `p1` is declared as the public API package, `foo` violates the contract and we should throw an error.
+    then if only `p1` is declared as the public API package, `foo` violates the contract and we should throw an error.

 ### Out of scope